bodo-ai/Bodo/README.md

 - Drop-in Pandas replacement, (just change the import!) with a seamless fallback to vanilla Pandas to avoid breaking existing workloads.
 - Intuitive APIs for simplifying and scaling AI workloads.
+- Advanced query optimization,
+C++ runtime,
-- Advanced query optimization, efficient C++ runtime, and parallel execution using MPI to achieves best possible performance while leveraging all availible hardware.
+and parallel execution using MPI to achieve the best possible performance while leveraging all availible cores.
 - Streaming execution to process larger-than-memory datasets.
 - Just in Time (JIT) compilation with native support for Pandas, Numpy and Scikit-learn for accelerating custom transformations or performance-critical functions.